Programme Code | A1P018 | C2P040 |

 General Methods

-The General Methods component helps students acquire the necessary understanding and expertise for promoting young children's holistic development and learning in all domains.
+The General Methods domain helps students acquire the necessary understanding and expertise for promoting young children's holistic development and learning in all domains.
 This component includes the study of the theory and practice of integrated curriculum, contemporary pedagogical approaches as well as assessment of learning.
 The courses are:

 - Enhancing Children's Creativity and Self-Expression